BraulioBerlanga/etsy-scraper/Readme.md

 # Scraper for etsy.com
 [![python][python-badge]][python-link][![jupyter][jupyter-badge]][jupyter-link][![vsc][vsc-badge]][vsc-link]
 ### The scraper reads front-end html information, prase it using lxml, cleans date and store it in a dictionary until it is completed and pass it to txt file.
 From there via a Jupyter Notebook, Frames the output and run a brief analysis.

+1. Opens the browser with the given url
+2. generates a search
+3. the scraper scrapes the first listing
+4. navigate to its detail page view
+5. Scrapes detail page values
+6. Append values in a lsit
+7. Creates a blank python dictionary
+8. Fills up the dictionary by accessing values in the list
+9. Pass the dictionary as a string to a txt. file
+10. Repeats the same steps for the next listing in the search results

 ![](header.png)